Skip to main content

 Putting in place effective processes for sharing critical information will help you make sure everyone involved in the older person’s care are informed about their needs.
 Outcome 3.3 highlights how important it is to share information with older people in a way that they understand and meets their communication needs and preferences.

-Providers must have processes* in place to make sure older people are correctly identified and matched to appropriate care and services.
-This helps make sure older people receive care that meets their unique needs, goals, and preferences*.
+Providers must have processes in place to make sure older people are correctly identified and matched to appropriate aged care services.
+This helps make sure older people receive care that meets their unique needs, goals, and preferences.

 You need to give focus to: